 Have you ever made a cupcake cake?
 This Leprechaun Hat Cupcake Cake was my first.
 It's hard to believe I've never tried this before.

 The benefit of making a cupcake cake for a party is that your guests can simply pull apart the cupcakes and enjoy their dessert.
 There's no knife needed to cut the cake.
 You don't even have to be involved in the serving of the cake.

 The trick, however, is to make a cupcake cake that can be decorated such that when it is pulled apart it isn't too messy.

 When you arrange cupcakes together to form the shape of your cake there will be gaps in between the round little cakes.
 Those holes need to be filled in order to have a flat surface to cover with frosting.

-I’ve seen where people have piped frosting in between the cupcakes to fill in the holes but that means your cupcakes will stick together and when your party guests pull them apart, frosting will be stuck to the wrappers.
+I've seen where people have piped frosting in between the cupcakes to fill in the holes but that means your cupcakes will stick together and when your party guests pull them apart and frosting will be stuck to the wrappers.